Divi Tips : Hello Bar - Notification Bar

 2. Add a line 3/3

-3. Start with some basic settings:
+3. Start the few basic settings:

 Divi Notification Bar 2

-2. Also consider reducing your margins.
+2. Also think about reducing your margins.

 Divi Notification Bar 3